 Examples of Exit Plans

-Examples of some of the most common exit strategies include for investors or owners of various types of investments include:
+Examples of some of the most common exit strategies for investors or owners of various types of investments include:

 - In the years before exiting your company, increase your personal salary and pay bonuses to yourself.
 However, make sure you are able to meet obligations.
 This is the easiest business exit plan to execute.